coderabbitai/coderabbit-docs/docs/platforms/github-enterprise-server.md

 ### **Step 3: GitHub App**

-Navigate to your GitHub Self-Hosted Instance and follow the steps below to [create a GitHub App](https://docs.github.com/en/enterprise-server@latest/apps/creating-github-apps/registering-a-github-app/registering-a-github-app):
+Navigate to your GitHub Enterprise Server (Self-Hosted) Instance and follow the steps below to [create a GitHub App](https://docs.github.com/en/enterprise-server@latest/apps/creating-github-apps/registering-a-github-app/registering-a-github-app):

 1. Sign in to your GitHub Enterprise account.
 2. In the upper-right corner of any page, click your profile photo, then click **Settings**.